Indecomposability for differential algebraic groups: Indecomposability

+Elimination of imaginaries can be used to justify the notation $\tau (X/H).$ For any two elements $x_1$ and $x_2$ of $X,$ say $x_1 \sim x_2$ if $x_1$ and $x_2$ are in the same left coset of $H.$ This is a definable equivalence relation, so the set $X/H$ has differential algebraic structure.
+So, one may apply \ref{combinatorialprep} to assign $\tau (X/H).$ For more regarding elimination of imaginaries in differentially closed fields, see \cite{MMP}.
+Kolchin \cite{KolchinDAG} also constructs quotient objects, and his approach could be used here as well.

-\begin{defn} Let $G$ be a differential algebraic group defined over $K.$ Let $X$ be a definable subset of $G$.
-For any $n \in \m N,$ $X$ is $n$-indecomposable if $\tau(X/H) \geq n $ or $|X/H|=1$ for any definable subgroup $H \leq G.$ We use \emph{indecomposable} to mean $\tau(G)$-indecomposable. \end{defn} \begin{rem} We should note the relationship of this notion to that of \emph{strongly connected} considered by Cassidy and Singer \cite{CassidySinger}.
+We should note the relationship of this notion to that of \emph{strongly connected} considered by \cite{CassidySinger}.
 A subgroup of $G$ is strongly connected if and only if it is $n$-indecomposable where $n =\tau(G).$ We will occasionally use \emph{$n$-connected} to mean $n$-indecomposable, but only in the case that the definable set being considered is actually a \emph{subgroup}.
-In the next section, we will show some techniques for constructing indecomposable sets from indecomposable groups. \end{rem}
+In the next section, we will show some techniques for constructing indecomposable sets from indecomposable groups.